eclipse-hono/hono/site/documentation/content/concepts/device-provisioning/index.md

 [Device Registry Management API]({{< ref "/api/management#tenants/createTenant" >}}) for more details on how to configure a tenant's trusted CA authority for that.

+The Device Registry creates device credentials during auto-provisioning.
+If *auth-id-template* is configured in the corresponding tenant’s CA entry, then the device registry generates the credentials authentication identity based on the configured template.
+If not configured, then subject DN of the device certificate is used as authentication identity.
+Refer to the [Device Registry Management API]({{< ref "/api/management#tenants/createTenant" >}}) for more details on how to configure a tenant's trusted CA authority for that.

 ##### Step 2: Connect an unregistered Device to Hono

 {{< figure src="auto-provisioning.svg" alt="A unregistered device connects to a protocol adapter which uses the Credentials API to provision it" title="Automatic Provisioning of a Device" >}}